agillilandsp/cka-exam/Section-08-Storage.md

 Lab Notes...

-??? revisit Question 4 - I made this one too complicated.
+Revisit Question 4 - I made this one too complicated.
 You can use a hostPath mount from a Pod directly.

 I forgot to copy out the yaml files...